 - And if you stay with this effort, you’ll soon find that it’s gone, without you having to think about it.

-And don’t worry about missing your old habit — you can always revert to upspeak when you decide to, once you’ve learned to turn it on and off!
+You can always revert to old ways when you decide to, once you’ve learned to turn it on and off!

 Buy 100 Top Public Speaking Tips: The Book!

 In 25 years of speaker coaching, I’ve helped my individual speaker coaching clients develop their strengths and skills to become authentic and effective communicators.

 Along the way, I’ve developed tips for everything from small talk to speaking up in meetings, from managing fear to making an impact.